Linux

 ReadWritePaths setting

-Grant systemd units to specified paths to read from and write to new or existing files with the unit setting ReadWritePaths.
+Harden system and user services on Linux by allowing systemd units access to only the specified paths to read or write with the unit setting ReadWritePaths.

 Hardening nginx with systemd security features